-2) The latest edition of the "City of Orange Standard Plans and Specifications" (the "Orange Book") with the term "Engineer," as used in the Orange Book and in this Contract, to specifically include the City Engineer (or his/her designee);
+(1) The latest edition of the "City of Orange Standard Plans and Specifications" (the "Orange Book") with the term "Engineer," as used in the Orange Book and in this Contract, to specifically include the City Engineer (or his/her designee);

-3) The "Standard Specifications for Public Works Construction" (the "Green Book"), and all amendments thereto;
+(2) The "Standard Specifications for Public Works Construction" (the "Green Book"), and all amendments thereto;

+- (3) The "Project Specifications, SP-4150;"

-4) The "City of Orange Standard Special Provisions;"
+- (4) The "Project Special Provisions;"

-- 5) The "Project Manual" - 6) The Standard Plans; and
+- (5) The Standard Plans; and

-7) Contractor's Bid Proposal, which is on file with City's Department of Public Works.
+(6) Contractor's Bid Proposal, which is on file with City's Department of Public Works.

 b.
 Contractor acknowledges that it has received the Plans from City and that a complete copy of the Plans are in its possession and are hereby specifically referred to and by such reference made a part hereof.
 The Orange Book, Green Book and City of Orange Standard Special Provisions and Standard Plans are on file with City's Public Works Director and are hereby specifically referred to and by such reference made a part hereof.
-Contractor hereby acknowledges that it has read, reviewed and understands the Plans, the Orange Book, the Green Book, the Special c.
+Contractor hereby acknowledges that it has read, reviewed and understands the Plans, the Orange Book, the Green Book, the Special Provisions, the Standard Plans, and the Encroachment Permit as they relate to the Work, all of which documents shall be referred to herein collectively as the "Plans and Specifications."

+c.
 Contractor acknowledges the provisions of Chapter 8.28 of the Orange Municipal Code which requires, among other things, that Contractor utilize City's exclusive solid waste hauler for the rental of bins for trash and debris removal and imposes mandatory recycling requirements for self-hauled construction and demolition waste.
 The terms and conditions set forth in this Contract shall control over any terms and conditions in the Plans and Specifications to the contrary.